lorddev/lorddesign.net/README.md

 ## Latest version
 ![Lord design](/screenshot.png)
 The latest version of the site is a minimalist design meant to look like Razor code comments.
-The right side contains links.
+To the right are some social links as well as a link to my CV.